-- TEACHING - Nominations should be based on achievement such as providing a high level of service to students, fostering student engagement, providing notable contributions to one’s department, or creative and original engagement in support of the University’s teaching mission.
+- TEACHING - Nominations should be based on achievements such as providing a high level of service to students, fostering student engagement, providing notable contributions to one’s department, or creative and original engagement in support of the University’s teaching mission.

-Nominations for the Staff Assembly Citations of Excellence program are released in February of each year.
 Please contact the Staff Assembly office at firstname.lastname@example.org if you have any questions.